RinniSwift/iOS/DispatchFramework.md

 ## Main Dispatch Queue
 The main dispatch queue is a globally available serial queue that executes tasks on the application’s main thread.

+## Technologies that use dispatch queues

+- **dispatch groups**: A way to monitor a set of block objects for execution.
+- **dispatch semaphores**: They're genrally similar to semaphores but are more efficient.
+- **dispatch sources**: It generates notifications in response to specific types of system events.
+Example is used to monitor events such as process notifications, signals, and descriptor events.

 ---
 # Networking in Swift